 In other words, Jesus lived out in his life what he taught and what he believed about God.
 Without making a big thing of it, he claimed to be reflecting God's own attitudes in what he said and did.
 You can see that in the stories he told.
-One tells of a father.
-This father had a son who wheedled out of him the share of his father's fortune which he would have inherited when his father died.
+One tells of a fawheedled out of him the share of would have inherited when his father died.
 He went off with all this money, made a right mess of his life and then had the audacity to turn up again at his father's homestead.
 What did the father do?
 Shut the door on his son or, at least, make sure first that he had mended his ways?
 No. The father did what any decent father would do: when he saw his son coming, he was filled with compassion, got up, ran down the road and embraced him.
 That's how we ought to think of God, said Jesus.
-Jesus' portrait of this father is provocative, because it broke the cultural norms according to which fathers should be seen to act with dignity and reserve.
-For Jesus, God does not play the power games of dignity and reserve.
+Jesus' portrait of this father is provocatural norms according to which fathers should be seen to act with dignity and reserve.
+For Jepower games of dignity and reserve.

 Jesus used stories of human love and compassion like this as his model for God.
 God is not like an offended father or mother who says: 'I never want to see you again'; or: 'I'll only accept you back if you make amends!'
 Nor is Jesus' picture of God one of a king or ruler obsessed with getting everyone to bow and scrape before him.
-Jesus does use the traditional language of king to refer to God; he even lives by a vision of a day when God will reign over all in the universe.
+Jesus does use the traditional language of king to refer to God; he even lives by a vision of a day when

+God will reign over all in the uni- murder', Jesus said: 'Don't write verse.
 But the picture of this reign is a picture not of subjugation to a tyrant, but of human beings living in a loving community, eating and drinking together in peace, enjoying each other and enjoying oneness with God.